Updated February 21, 2023

-A Delaware vehicle bill of sale is a legal document that is provided by a seller to a buyer to prove the purchase of a motor vehicle.
-This document outlines that a legal transaction has taken place and will be required to register a vehicle with the Division of Motor Vehicles (DMV).
+A Delaware vehicle bill of sale is a legal document provided by a seller to a buyer to prove the sale and purchase of a motor vehicle.
+This document outlines that a transaction has taken place and is required to register a vehicle with the Division of Motor Vehicles (DMV).

 Odometer Disclosure Statement (Federal Form) – Applies to non-self-propelled vehicles less than 16,000 lbs and under ten (10) years old.